nolar/kopf/docs/resources.rst

     def fn(**_):
         pass

-As a consequence of the above, to handle each and every resource in the cluster -- which might be not the best idea per se, but is technically possible -- omit the API group/version, and use the marker only:
+As a consequence of the above, to handle every resource in the cluster -- which might be not the best idea per se, but is technically possible -- omit the API group/version, and use the marker only: